Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Sensor Configuration

 \section{Sensor Configuration}

-Experiments were conducted using the CMMI Smart Marina Testbed located at Ayia Napa Marina, Cyprus.
+Experiments were conducted using the \textit{Cyprus Marine and Maritime Institute (CMMI) Smart Marina Testbed} located at Ayia Napa Marina, Cyprus.
 The experimental setup consists of a stationary multi-sensor platform as illustrated in Fig. \ref{fig:coordinate_frames}.
 Fig. \ref{fig:sensor_data} shows simultaneous data from both sensors during a boat passage.

 A calibrated AXIS Q8752-E camera (1920x1080 resolution, 12-15 fps, $58^{\circ}$ FOV) is mounted 100 m above sea level with a direct view of the waterway.
 An Ouster OS2 LiDAR (130 m range in current testbed, $360^{\circ}$ horizontal, $22.5^{\circ}$ vertical FOV, 10 Hz scan rate) is mounted on the helipad.
 Its coordinate system is transformed to align with the camera's world frame.